'Black Radical' Traces The Life And Legacy Of Activist William Monroe Trotter

 And so Trotter and others of his allies were appalled that this organization was created and that the white creators of the organization curated who the Black people would be who would be there.
 They allowed W. E. B. Du Bois to be there.
 But he eventually became, for a long time, the only Black - the leadership position within the early NAACP.
 And that didn't really change until the 1920s.
 And so Trotter's criticism of the NAACP was that it was a white organization, as he said, for white interests.
 It was not a radical organization designed to foment protest against the racial conditions as they existed.
 And so he continued to run his national - his Negro Independent Political League that really sought support from the Black masses.

-DAVIES: Kerri Greenidge is with us.
-Her book, "Black Radical: The Life And Times Of William Monroe Trotter" is available in hardback and is out in paperback this week.
-She'll talk more about Trotter's remarkable life and legacy after a short break.
-I'm Dave Davies.
-And this is FRESH AIR.
+DAVIES: If you're just joining us, our guest is Kerri Greenidge, author of "Black Radical: The Life And Times Of William Monroe Trotter."
+We'll talk more after a short break.
+Also, Justin Chang reviews the new film "Nomadland," starring Frances McDormand, and our jazz critic Kevin Whitehead remembers jazz pianist Chick Corea, who died last week.
+I'm Dave Davies, and this is FRESH AIR.

-(SOUNDBITE OF DUKE ELLINGTON AND RAY BROWN'S "FRAGMENTED SUITE FOR PIANO AND BASS - MOVEMENT 3")
+DAVIES: This is FRESH AIR.
+I'm Dave Davies, in for Terry Gross.

 He had a very well-known confrontation with President Woodrow Wilson in 1914.
 Before we get to that, maybe we should just talk a bit about his relationship with Wilson because this is interesting.
 I mean, this is a guy, Trotter, who runs a weekly newspaper in Boston, but he was the kind of national figure that could get a meeting with the president, in some cases.
 Wilson was a Democrat.
 Remember - most African Americans, historically, up to that point had supported the Republican Party.
 Give us a sense of what Trotter's relationship like - was with Wilson, what his hopes and expectations were from Wilson and how Wilson dealt with the issue of race and segregation in the government.